rajahfox/aliaison/README.md

 These databases compare the sequence queries entered against a litany of genetic sequences gleaned from flora and fauna found on our planet. deign makes it possible to compare and examine the DNA or RNA sequences a text shares with a living organism.
 And, properly altered, one may also view the building-block aminos contained within a text by grouping the DNA or RNA codons by threes and converting them to their corresponding proteins with a dictionary-key mechanism.
 I will upload this dynamo soon.

 So what?
 What is the point of this, you may ask?
 Well, I don't have a straightforward answer for that yet.
-In essence, I simply don't know enough about the scientific and medical worlds to know if this application is worth it's weight and wait (I've been sitting on this idea for damn near nine years.
+In essence, I simply don't know enough about the scientific and medical worlds to know if this application is worth it's weight and wait.
+(I've been sitting on this idea for damn near nine years.)

 I do have one anecdotal example in which I transubstantiated the Papyrus of Ani and found edible organisms of such significant but cohesive variety that I was able to create a nice recipe, a ceviche, to be exact.